duncanawerbuck/ps-npm-as-a-build-tool/README.md

 ### 3. Develop and test scripts
 * I skipped compiling CoffeeScript, and created a ```compile:ts``` task for TypeScript compilation.
 I had to also ensure eslint was ignoring the .js files that are the result of TypeScript compilation - see ```.eslintignore```.
 * Install ```less``` (dev dependency) and create new ```build:less``` task to compile demo.less to public/css/site.css
+* Create ```build:bundle``` task to bundle using browserify and allow us to require commonJS modules and bundle to a single file

 ### 4. Scripts for watching
 ### 5. Build & deploy scripts